Ricardo Hurtubia

 RESEARCH AREAS

-His research deals with integrated transport and land use models; discrete choice models applied to the behaviour of users of public spaces and transport systems, with a particular focus on walking and cycling; and the use of accessibility indicators as tools for the evaluation of transport projects and policies.
+His research focuses on integrated transportation and land use models, discrete choice models applied to the behavior of users of public spaces and transportation systems, with a particular focus on walking and cycling, and the use of accessibility indicators as tools for evaluating transportation projects and policies.